wendyelviragarcia/create_pictures/README.md

 - "create-pictures-selected-sound.praat": Creates a picture for a selected sound, already open and selected at Praat (without annotation)
 - " create-pictures-selected-sound-and-textgrid.praat": Creates a picture for a selected sound and TextGrid, both need to be already open and selected at Praat (with annotation)

+> [!WARNING]
+> I am currently adapting the scripts to the new "To Pitch (filtered)" function, use the latest version of Praat to avoid errors.

 # Output
 ![image](output.png)
 ![image](output2.png)